Daniel-KM/Omeka-plugin-Ead/README.md

 - [OAI-PMH Repository] allows to expose EAD metadata via OAI-PMH (to be finished).

 [Archive Folder] is the recommended plugin to import EAD files.
+The other ones are designed for rare and specific cases.

 Finding aid tree, parts, upper or lower levels, etc. are automatically displayed in the view of each item belonging to a finding aid.
 Dynamic display via